 What are the other Tier 1 (Entrepreneur) extension and ILR application requirements?

 Applicants must have a total of 75 points in order for the Home Office to consider granting a Tier 1 (Entrepreneur) extension or ILR application.
-In addition to the 20 points for job creation as mentioned above, the remaining points for an extension application are as follows:
+In addition to the 20 points for the job creation requirement as mentioned above, the remaining points for an extension application are as follows:

 - Points for investment and business activity – Applicants must show that they have invested least £200,000 (or £50,000) directly into one or more UK business.
 They can also get point for showing they have either registered with HMRC as self-employed or registering as a Director of a UK company on Companies House;